 As tension over Taiwan mounts and military alliances form around South China Sea we face the remarkable situation that the world’s principal artery of trade and investment is threatened by talk of war.
-You might think that economic stakes to the tune of trillions of dollars would rule out the possibility of a clash.
-But both the Chinese and the US currently envision fighting not just over the sovereignty of Taiwan but also over far more trivial territorial disputes.

 Interesting piece bringing together a lot of useful information, but the author’s repeated cartoonish characterizations of Republicans as wild-eyed, irresponsible xenophobes undercut the message he is trying to convey.
 A less partisan piece would have been more convincing and could have been taken more seriously.